OUR TEAM

 Fine Arts Instructor

-Celia is a graduate of OCAD U (Ontario College of Art and Design University) with a major in illustration and a minor in drawing and painting.
-Her passion and persistence led her to pursue professional work in the art industry.
-A former student of RHAS, Celia now teaches several classes, combining her passion for art with her love of teaching.
-She aspires to create an exciting and inspiring learning environment for all her students, with hands on demonstrations to fuel their passion through art.
+Celia is a graduate of OCAD University (Ontario College of Art and Design) with a major in Illustration and a minor in Drawing and Painting.
+Her passion and persistence have driven her to pursue a professional career in the art industry.
+A former RHAS student from over 10 years ago, Celia now teaches several classes at the school, combining her love for art with her enthusiasm for teaching.
+Celia strives to create an exciting and inspiring learning environment for all her students, offering hands-on demonstrations that fuel their passion for art.
+To further her education, she is set to attend a summer program in New York focused on fine arts, continuing to grow both as an artist and an educator.